Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - From detail view, user can navigate back to SkillSelectPage.

 ### LessonSelectPage
-- Dynamically loads lessons under selected skill from Azure Table and cachjed in App
+- Dynamically loads lessons under selected skill from Azure Table and cached in App
 - Coaches select a lesson to view details.

 ### LessonPage